Elenaderothschild/Rebalance-Relax/README.md

 ![Wireframes](docs/wireframes/treatmentsdesktop.jpg)
 ![Wireframes](docs/wireframes/treatmentsmobile.jpg)
 ![Wireframes](docs/wireframes/contact.jpg)

-The website differs from created wireframes.
+The website differs slightly from created wireframes.
 Once created the treatments and home page looked bare so I decided to add more images and content, and change the layout for better visual experience.
 The feedback from friends and family also influenced the changes.

 ### **Surface**